puppetlabs/puppetserver/documentation/dev_running_from_source.markdown

 Once you've made a copy of the `user.clj` file you'll want to edit it.
 It contains some comments explaining the contents of the file.
-The main change you'll want to make is to edit the `jvm-puppet-conf` function to your liking; you'll probably just want to change it so that it points to the path of the `puppet-server.conf` file that you created in step 3.
+The main change you'll want to make is to edit the `puppet-server-conf` function to your liking; you'll probably just want to change it so that it points to the path of the `puppet-server.conf` file that you created in step 3.